MitchelPaulin/PopulationSimulator/README.md

 * PyQt5
 * Matplotlib
 * qdarkstlye (optional)
-* pip (optinal, makes installing python packages easier)
+* pip (optional, makes installing python packages easier)

 You can get everything you need to run the program by executing